 Does OSPI provide an online version of the survey?

 OSPI is not able to provide an online version of the athletic interest survey at this time.
-However, schools are welcome-and encouraged-to adapt the survey for online use, and there are several free and low-cost survey tools available online.
-When adapting the survey for online use, schools may also add additional questions specific to their needs.
+To assist schools in adapting the survey for online use, OSPI provides notes for adapting the survey for online use: